arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 ## Modbus Protocol

 Modbus is a client/server architecture-based serial communication protocol that is open and free of licensing restrictions.
-Particularly in Building Management Systems (BMS) and Industrial Automation Systems (IAS), it is commonly employed in industrial electrical equipment.
+It is commonly employed in industrial electrical equipment, particularly in Building Management Systems (BMS) and Industrial Automation Systems (IAS).

 It was released by Modicon (now Schneider Electric) in 1979.
 It has since become the de facto industry standard for industrial electronic devices when communicating with PLCs.

 In Supervisory Control and Data Acquisition (SCADA) systems, a Remote Terminal Unit (RTU) and a supervisory device are frequently connected via the Modbus communication protocol.
-When communicating with electronic equipment, Modbus messages have a straightforward 16-bit format and a Cyclic-Redundant Checksum (CRC).
+Modbus messages have a straightforward 16-bit format and a Cyclic-Redundant Checksum (CRC) when communicating with electronic equipment.

 ***For more information regarding the Modbus RTU protocol implementation on an Opta™, it may interest you to check out ["Getting Started with Modbus RTU on Opta™"](https://docs.arduino.cc/tutorials/opta/getting-started-with-modbus-rtu) tutorial.***

 ## Modbus RTU & PLC IDE

-In this tutorial, we will guide you through setting up two Opta™ devices with Modbus RTU using the Arduino PLC IDE.
+This tutorial will guide you through setting up two Opta™ devices with Modbus RTU using the Arduino PLC IDE.
 The present tutorial will help us understand the overall process of implementation.

 The following diagram illustrates a concise visualization of how Opta™ is configured and deployed with Modbus RTU: